openconfig/featureprofiles/feature/platform/transceiver/zr_logical_channels_test/README.md

     * admin-state: ENABLED
     * description: ETH Logical Channel
     * index: 40000 (unique integer value)
-*   Not that each logical-channel created above must be assigned an integer value that is unique across the system.
+*   Note that each logical-channel created above must be assigned an integer value that is unique across the system.

 ### TRANSCEIVER 11.3 - Test Coherent Logical Channels